thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_listUnspent="returns an array of unspent transaction outputs belonging to this wallet." %}
 {% assign summary_lockUnspent="temporarily locks or unlocks specified transaction outputs.
 A locked transaction output will not be chosen by automatic coin selection when spending bitcoins.
 Locks are stored in memory only, so nodes start with zero locked outputs and the locked output list is always cleared when a node stops or fails." %}
 {% assign summary_masternodeList="returns a list of masternodes in different modes." %}
+{% assign summary_mnSync="returns the sync status, updates to the next step or resets it entirely." %}
 {% assign summary_move="moves a specified amount from one account in your wallet to another using an off-block-chain transaction." %}
 {% assign summary_ping-rpc="sends a P2P ping message to all connected nodes to measure ping time.
 Results are provided by the `getpeerinfo` RPC pingtime and pingwait fields as decimal seconds.
 The P2P `ping` message is handled in a queue with all other commands, so it measures processing backlog, not just network ping." %}
 {% assign summary_preciousBlock="treats a block as if it were received before others with the same work." %}